 How do I decide what to do?

 You have to trade-off the advantages over the disadvantages of each option.
 It depends on the relative values of each.
 This is best done by discussing the issues with a doctor and close family.
 In general, if the thought of having cancer and not doing the most possible to get rid of it dominates your thinking, then you should choose an interventional treatment.
-There is no caste iron evidence to indicate one treatment is better than another, but many doctors believe that radical prostatectomy offers the best chance of prolonging life.
-It becomes more important to maximally remove the cancer if it is high risk or there are many years of life possibly ahead.
+There is no caste iron evidence to indicate one treatment is better than another.
 On the other hand, active monitoring may be the best option if quality of life is more important than preserving a few years of life especially if there is uncertainty over the benefit of treatment and the cancer does not seem obviously to be high risk.
 A second opinion is often helpful.

 Several websites offer details and on-line help in making decisions including: